freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-429-sum-of-squares-of-unitary-divisors/index.md

 ---
-title: Problem 429: Sum of squares of unitary divisors
+title: Sum of squares of unitary divisors
 ---
 ## Problem 429: Sum of squares of unitary divisors